-Species & Fisheries Observer Notes Reference North Pacific Albacore: (Longline and troll fisheries in the North Pacific Ocean (North of the equator) CMM 2019-03 replaces CMM 2005-03 and requires CCMs to limit fishing effort for North Pacific Albacore in areas north of the equator.
-All CCMs are to annually report all catches of albacore in the Convention Area, including catches and fishing effort for albacore north of the equator.
-Observers are asked to identify the species correctly and collect all data as required by the minimum standard data fields CMM 2019-03 South Pacific Albacore Longline fisheries in area south of 20°S, and some troll fisheries.
-CMM 2015-02 requires CCMs to limit the number of vessels actively fishing f or South Pacific Albacore in areas south of 20°S. CCMs are to annually report the catch levels taken by each of their fishing vessels that has taken SP Albacore, as well as the numbers of vessels actively fishing for SP Albacore south of 20°S. Observers are asked to collect all information as required in the minimum standard data fields for this species.
-Observer information will assist in verifying CCM reports.
-CMM 2015-02 North Pacific Striped Marlin: Fisheries in the North Pacific Ocean CMM 2010-01 requires CCMs to limit catches of North Pacific Striped Marlin.
-All CCMs are to annually report on all catches of North Pacific Striped Marlin by its vessels north of the equator.
-Observers are asked to identify the species correctly and collect data all data as required by the minimum standard data fields.
-CMM 2010-01 Pacific Bluefin: Fisheries north of 20°N but this species may be caught south of 20°N CMM 2021-02 replaces CMM 2020-2, CMM 2019-02.
-CMM 2018-02, CMM 2017-08 & CMM 2016-04 and requires CCMs to limit effort for Pacific Bluefin tuna in the Convention Area NORTH of 20°N. All CCMs are to annually report on all catches of Pacific Bluefin by its vessels.
-Observers are asked to identify the species and are asked to collect data as required by the minimum standard data fields and to record especially small Pacific Bluefin tuna less than 30Kg.
-Observers should note that Pacific Bluefin may occasionally be caught In the Southern waters of the Convention Area, but these are more than likely to be Southern Bluefin tuna.
-CMM 2021-02

-Species & Fisheries Observer Notes Reference Sharks CMM 2019-04 replaces CMM 2010-07, CMM 2011-04, CMM 2012-06 CMM 2013-08 and CMM 2014-05.
-CMM 2019-04 CMM 2019-04 combines the replaced CMM's with added additional directions on all shark species.
-CCMs vessels and vessels under charter arrangements to the CCM are prohibited from retaining, transhipping, or storing any oceanic whitetip shark, silky shark, whale shark in whole or in part on board their vessels.
-CCMs shall prohibit their flagged vessels from setting a purse seine on a school of tuna associated with a whale shark if the animal is sighted prior to the start of the set.
-CCMs shall ensure that sharks that are caught and are not to be retained are hauled alongside the vessel before being cut free; this is so the observer or electric monitoring can facilitate a species I'D. CCMs shall take measures to ensure that all sharks retained on board their vessels are fully utilized.
-CCMs shall ensure that the practice of finning is prohibited. and require their vessels to process sharks with fins naturally attached to the carcass.
-However, if not attached at least one of the following must occur: • Individual shark carcass and its fins are stored in the same bag.
+Species & Fisheries Observer Notes Reference Pacific Bluefin: (Fisheries north of 20°N, This species may be caught south of 20°N CMM 2023-02 replaced CMM 2021-02 CMM 2020-02, CMM 2019-02.CMM 2018-02, CMM 2017-08 & CMM 2016-04a and requires CCMs to limit effort for Pacific bluefin tuna in the Convention Area NORTH of 20°N. All CCMs are to annually report on all catches of Pacific bluefin by its vessels.
+Observers are asked to identify the species and are asked to collect data as required by the Minimum Standard Data Fields." and to note especially small Pacific bluefin tuna less than 30Kg. and over 30Kg.
+Observers should note that bluefin may occasionally be caught in the Southern waters of the Convention Area, but these are more than likely to be Southern bluefin tuna.
+CMM 2023-02 Sharks This CMM Combines the three previous CMMs on sharks and indicates possible restrictions on the use of wire traces and explains the only way shark fins can be retained.
+CMM 2022-04 replaces CMM 2019-04, CMM 2010-07, CMM 2011-04, CMM 2012-06 CMM 2013-08 and CMM 2014-05.
+CCMs shall prohibit vessels flying their flag and vessels under charter arrangements to the CCM from retaining on board, transhipping, storing on a fishing vessel or landing any oceanic whitetip shark, or silky shark, in whole or in part, in the fisheries covered by the Convention.
+CCMs shall prohibit their flagged vessels from setting a purse seine net on a school of tuna associated with a whale shark if the animal is sighted prior to the start of the set.
+CCMs shall take measures necessary to require that all sharks retained on board their vessels are fully utilized.
+CCMs shall ensure that the practice of finning is prohibited.
+CCMs may take alternative measures as listed below to ensure that individual shark carcasses and their corresponding fins can be easily identified on board the vessel at any time.
+Individual shark carcass and its fins are stored in the same (preferably biodegradable) bag.
 Each individual shark carcass is bound to its fins using rope or wire.
-Identical and uniquely numbered tags are attached to each shark carcass and its fins, so that inspectors can identify a match of the carcass and fins.
-CCM Tuna and Billfish longliners shall ensure that their vessels comply with at least one of the following options: • do not use or carry wire trace. • do not use branch lines as shark lines attached to the floats.
+Identical and uniquely numbered tags are attached to each shark carcass and its corresponding fins in a manner that inspectors can easily identify the matching of the carcass and fins at any time.
+CCMs shall ensure that sharks that are caught and are not to be retained, are hauled alongside the vessel before being cut free to facilitate a species identification.
+For longline fisheries targeting tuna and billfish, CCMs shall ensure that their vessels comply with at least one of the following options: do not use or carry wire trace or leaders. or do not use branch lines running directly off the longline floats or drop lines, known as shark lines.
+CMM 2022-04

-Species of Special Interest (SSI)
+Species of Special Interest SSI